CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 2. Barracks

-The Redbrands in Phandalin have their lodgings scattered throughout the town.
+The Redbrands in Tuntin have their lodgings scattered throughout the town.
 These quarters serve as a hideaway, ideal for taking refuge after intimidating the local miners and fur traders.

 ```
 This chamber appears to have been converted from a storage room into makeshift living quarters.
 Two double bunks are neatly arranged against the wall near the entrance, while barrels and crates occupy the room's southern half.